November 6, 2024

 Between the buyer, seller, and lender, there are countless steps to take before a real estate deal can close.

-Every party involved in the home buying process wants to know that they’re getting the best deal possible.
-However, it’s no secret that pricing a home can get tricky.
+Every party involved in the home-buying process wants to know that they’re getting the best deal possible.
+However, pricing a home can get tricky.
 One of the easiest ways to keep the process as fair as possible is to have the home appraised.

 An appraisal can make or break a deal, so it’s important to familiarize yourself with the process before jumping in.
 In this article, we’ll cover the home appraisal process more in-depth and share what to expect before, during, and after.

-Appraisals exist to protect the buyer and lender during the home buying process.
-Before finalizing a mortgage, a lender will require that the buyer get the property appraised.
-This is to ensure that the home is worth the amount the buyer is seeking to borrow from the bank.
+Appraisals protect the buyer and lender during the home-buying process.
+Before finalizing a mortgage, a lender will require that the buyer get the property appraised to ensure that the home is worth the amount the buyer is seeking to borrow from the bank.

 By bringing in a third party to evaluate the property, both the buyer and lender can be sure that they’re getting an objective opinion.
 Appraisers are licensed experts who have no connection to the deal – it’s their job to be independent and unbiased.
 They will look at the physical condition of the property as well as consider outside factors such as market trends and the sale prices of comparable homes in the area.
 We’ll touch more on this later.

 The appraisal industry is highly regulated.
-Appraisers are licensed at a state-level and work off of a set of strict guidelines when evaluating properties.
-A standard appraisal will take a little under an hour to complete.
+Appraisers are licensed at the state level and follow strict guidelines when evaluating properties.
+A standard appraisal takes a little under an hour to complete.

 In general, appraisers will examine the following elements of a property: